binarymachines/serpentine/README.md

             table:          lookup_widget_styles  # this table must exist in your schema
 ````

-And then in your client-side javascript you can render say
+And then in your client-side javascript (once you reference serpentine.js) you can say:
-(once you reference serpentine.js):

 ````javascript
 renderControl("MyWidgetApp", "widget_style_selector", "target_div");
 ````

-to render an HTML dropdown control within the target div, where the options in the dropdown
+to render an HTML select control within the target div, where the options in the dropdown
 are provided by the server-side datasource.